-- " Timeline: A timeline for the completion of the project and/or expenditure of the grant funds. - " The Collaboration Plan: It is required by IC § 31-40-5-5 that a collaboration plan is created by either the local or regional justice reinvestment advisory council or some other collaborative body that includes stakeholders across the juvenile justice system, to oversee each grant award to the county and to engage in collaborative service planning for the county. - " Audit Record: Include your most recent State Board of Accounts or independent audit. - " Miscellaneous - If applying for funds for personnel costs, attach the relevant job descriptions. - If applicable, attach other requested information.
+- " Timeline: Please attach a timeline for the completion of the project and/or expenditure of the grant funds. - " Collaboration Plan: Any county participating in the program is required by IC § 31-40-5-5 to have its local or regional justice reinvestment advisory council, or another local collaborative body that includes stakeholders across the juvenile justice system, oversee each grant award to the county and engage in collaborative service planning for the county. - " Audit Record: Include your most recent State Board of Accounts or independent audit. - " Miscellaneous - If applying for funds for personnel costs, attach the relevant job descriptions. - If applicable, attach other requested information.